 Our wind sites provide direct community benefits through jobs, local business investment, property tax revenue, and other contributions.
 We value the communities where we live and work, and we look forward to forging partnerships with landowners and local communities.

-For more details about each wind site, click on the links to the.
+For more details about each operating wind site, click on the links to the.